meltoner/agrofelis/components/vehicle-frame/readme.md

 </div>

-The total cost to manufacture four wheels excluding shipping and assembly work costs, sums to approximately **576** euros.
+The total cost to manufacture Agrofelis frame excluding shipping, cutting, welding, and painting  costs, sums to approximately **134** euros.

 ## Summary